danish-119/School-Management-System/README.md

 3. **Faculty Management**: Tools for managing faculty information, such as hiring details, course assignments, and salary tracking.

-4. **Labor Management**: Features for managing non-teaching staff, including recruitment, payroll management, and task assignments.
+4. **Staff Management**: Features for managing non-teaching staff, including recruitment, payroll management, and task assignments.

 5. **Financial Analysis**: Modules to calculate and analyze financial aspects, such as total salary expenses for faculty and staff, and revenue generated from student fees.